- Animal Motif: Birds, naturally. Their costume designs and first two mechas are heavily inspired by them.

-- Runaway Bride: From an Upper-Class Twit; this lead to a Crowning Moment of Awesome where she jumps the Monster of the Week on a motorbike.
+- Runaway Bride: From an Upper-Class Twit; this lead to her jumping the Monster of the Week on a motorbike.
 Wearing her Fairytale Wedding Dress.

 - Tomboy and Girly Girl: Girly Girl to Ako's Tomboy.
 Changes over the course of the series, where she becomes less shallow and materialistic.

 - Uptown Girl: She is rich while both Ryū and Gai belong to the middle-class.
 This is one of the reasons her relationship with Gai doesn't work out.

 - Yamato Nadeshiko: She is a wife and a mother when she marries Ryu.